cuulee/pg-core/test/README.md

-# Test Scripts
+# Test Matrix

-Below is the active test matrix, as implemented in [travis.yml](/.travis.yml)
+Below is the active test matrix, as implemented in [.travis.yml](/.travis.yml)

 Node JS  | PostgreSQL
 :--------: | :----------: